jaromero6/Scheduling-algorithm/README.md

 * The server runs in localhost:8888.

-* To runs the program with a singular schedule, replace the variable c by an object that is in the specified format.
+* To runs the program with a singular schedule, replace the variable c (in server.js) by an object that is in the specified format.